-Most areas of the world which formerly were British colonies still drive on the left hand side of the road including Australia, the Caribbean, India and South Africa.
+Most areas of the world which were formerly British colonies still drive on the left hand side of the road including Australia, the Caribbean, India and South Africa.
 Japan also drives on the left.
-Europe generally drives on the right hand side apart from the Cyprus, Ireland, Malta and the United Kingdom.
+Europe generally drives on the right hand side apart from Cyprus, Ireland, Malta and the United Kingdom.
 Guyana and Suriname are the only countries in South America to drive on the left.
+If you plan to rent a car in the UK

 About two thirds of the countries in the world drive on the right including the USA, China and Russia.
 Canada used to drive on the left but changed to the right to make border crossings with the United States of America more manageable.